Divorce affects every aspect of your life. Asking questions important to

 Pull together your tax returns.
 This is usually standard.
 Lawyers will

-most likely request the last 3 years of tax returns from a client, so
+most likely request the last three years of tax returns from a client,

-you should be prepared.
-Tax returns are used in conjunction with pay stubs
+so you should be prepared.
+Tax returns are used in conjunction with pay

 Also provide copies of checks or records of tax refunds if received individually